lion-agi/lionagi/md_docs/API reference/collections/pile.md

 ```

 **Parameters**:
 - `key`: Key to set items.
-Can be index, slice, LionID, .
+Can be index, slice, LionID, LionIDable.
 - `item`: Item(s) to set.
 Can be single item or collection.

 **Exceptions Raised**: